Thor movies in order

 Why This Order Works

-Watching the Thor films in this chronological order allows you to follow Thor's complete character arc as it unfolds within the larger MCU.
-You witness how an immature prince transforms into a complex, humorous, and sometimes broken hero.
-From Asgard to the shadow realm, from the Bifrost Bridge to the gladiator arena on Sakaar, this order lets you experience everything as intended.
+Watching the Thor films in this order lets you see Thor's full character arc as it happens within the larger MCU.
+You'll see how a prince who is still wet behind the ears changes into a character that's funny, a bit weird, and sometimes a bit broken.
+From Asgard to the Shadow Realm, from the Bifrost Bridge to the gladiator arena on Sakaar, this order lets you experience everything as intended.
+And let's be honest: nothing beats binge-watching the entire journey.
+It's pretty clear which film Thor loses (or regains) his eye, and when Stormbreaker makes its debut.
+Everything falls into place perfectly.

 Tips for the Ultimate Thor Movie Marathon